UPFR/ERF/recommending valuable software features from users' perspective/readme.txt

     5.When running the file of recommend, you should modify the directory from which the product feature lists will be read.
 And a set of files showing the results of recommendation evaluation will be produced and saved under the director of data.
 These files save the values of precision, recall and f_1 under different ratios.

+    6.The features identified manually are in the files of answer_manual_identified_features_compress and answer_manual_identified_feature_antivirus.

-    6.If you have interests in such programs and there are some problems, please write the email to liuchun@henu.edu.cn.
+    7.If you have interests in such programs and there are some problems, please write the email to liuchun@henu.edu.cn.

-    7.We would be grateful if you find some defects about the programs and send them to us.
+    8.We would be grateful if you find some defects about the programs and send them to us.